axil/numpy-data-types/numpy_data_types.rst

 .. image:: img/numpy-data-types/numpy_types_diagram.png
   :alt: NumPy Types Diagram

-NumPy, a python library for efficient processing of n-dimentional arrays, is pretty omnivorous when it comes to data types: it can handle just everything.
+NumPy, a Python library for efficient processing of n-dimentional arrays, is pretty omnivorous when it comes to data types: it can handle just everything.

-It has its own set of ‘native’ types which it is capable of processing at full speed but it can also work with pretty much anything known to python.
+It has its own set of ‘native’ types which it is capable of processing at full speed but it can also work with pretty much anything known to Python.

 Outline